5889 Pfeiffer Road

--Yasai Gomokuni (A medley of root vegetables [burdock, bamboo shoot, carrot, konnyaku, shiitake mushroom, daikon radish] simmered in a fish-soy stock)
+-Yasai Gomokuni (A variety of root vegetables, including burdock, lotus root, daikon radish, and bamboo shoot, simmered in a slightly sweet, soy-fish stock)

 -Ninnikunome (Garlic sprouts sauteed in sesame oil and seasoned with a splash of soy sauce)

 -Ninikunome Tanshio (Thin strips of beef tongue sautéed with garlic sprouts and finished with light soy)